 This is just your credit report.
 When you log in you won't be able to see your full credit score.
 However, this is a great starting point because you can look for errors or unfamiliar accounts that might indicate identity theft.

-Always start with checking one of your reports at AnnualCreditReport.com.
+Always start by checking one of your reports at AnnualCreditReport.com.

-With so many popular FAKO credit scores out there it can be hard to keep tabs on them.
-Yet having a snapshot of the ups and down of your credit report – even if it isn't a true FICO score that a lender will look at – is a good thing.
+With so many popular FAKO credit scores out there, it can be difficult to keep tabs on them.
+Yet having a snapshot of the ups and down of your credit report – even if it isn't a FICO® Score that a lender will look at – is a good thing.

 Here's a quick comparison of the two: